-In accordance with the type of research namelv action research.
-According to Arikunto (2008), action research is research known as Action Research or a research activity carried out in class.
-In this class action research consists of four series of activities carried out in repetitive cycles.
-Each cycle planning (action). includes action (action), observation (observation), and reflection (reflection).
+In accordance with the type of research action research. chosen, namely According to Arikunto (2008), action research is research known as Action Research or a research activity carried out in class.
+In this class action research consists of four series of activines carried out in repetitive cycles.
+Each cycle includes planning (action), action (action), observation (observation), and reflection (reflection).
 The next step in the cycle is revised planning, action, observation and reflection.
 However, before entering the action planning stage, the researcher will conduct preliminary research or pre-research procedures.
 The four sets of procedure activities described above can be described as follows: